Studies on the Rao-Nakra Sandwich Beam: Well-Posedness, Dynamics, and Controllability: Well-posedness for the control system

 \section{Well-posedness for the control system}

-In this section, we establish the well-posedness of system~\eqref{2bbm}.
-We consider both the homogeneous case, where the boundary inputs $f_1$, $f_2$, and $f_3$ vanish, and the nonhomogeneous case, in which these control functions are present.
-Throughout, we work in the Lebesgue space $L^2(0, L)$, equipped with its standard inner product $\langle \cdot, \cdot \rangle$ and norm $\| \cdot \|_{L^2}$.
+In this section, we establish the well-posedness of system \eqref{2bbm}.
+We consider both the homogeneous case, where the boundary inputs $f_1$, $f_2$, and $f_3$ vanish, and the nonhomogeneous case, in which these three controls are present.